 Do Exchange Traded Funds Affect Corporate Cash Holdings?

-We examine the effects of corporate ownership by exchange traded funds (ETFs) on corporate cash holdings.
-Using a panel regression, we show that firms increase their cash holdings to hedge against higher anticipated stock risks induced by ETFs.
-To establish a causality interpretation, we use the exogenous changes to membership in the Russell index as an instrument for ETF ownership.
-We further show that shareholders place a higher value on additional cash held by firms with higher ETF ownership and these findings are more pronounced in financially constrained firms and good governance firms.
-Overall, our results suggest that firms hold more precautionary cash to mitigate future funding needs due to higher anticipated risks.
+We examine the effects of equity ownership by exchange traded funds (ETFs) on corporate cash holdings.
+We find that firms increase their cash holdings in response to higher anticipated risks generated by ETFs.
+To establish a causal interpretation, we use the Russell 1000/2000 index reconstitution as an instrument for ETF ownership.
+We further show that shareholders place a higher value on the additional cash held by firms with higher ETF ownership.
+These findings are more pronounced among financially constrained firms.
+Overall, our results suggest that firms hold more precautionary cash to mitigate future funding needs due to higher ETF-induced risks.

 JEL Classification: G23, G32